If you want to work on FPGA projects in a team or work on Edge-AI, you can check out ONE WARE Studio!

 The MAX1000’s power can be supplied as 5V from the USB port or via a separate pin.
 An Enpirion DC/DC converter with integrated coil then generates the 3.3V supply used on board.
 A MEMS oscillator provides the clock supply for the FPGA and the USB bridge.
 The low power, 3-axis acceleration sensor – also based on MEMS technology – can be used for position and motion detection, which are often required in IoT applications.
 External SDRAM can be used for storage of application data or as memory for the NIOS II processor.

 To provide an easy introduction into the use of FPGAs, a series of demo projects with NIOS II soft IP controllers are provided with the MAX1000.
 Eight configurable LEDs are available to display status and user inputs can be made via two buttons.
 A two row connector, based on the Arduino MKR standard, and a Pmod plug provide flexible connectivity options including the ability to attach adaptor boards for wireless ICs or sensors.
+With the onboard Reset-Button, the FPGA loads the program from flash that was last programmed with long-term programming.

 Source: Arrow Electronics

-Don't be overwhelmed by all the features of the Core MAX10.
+Don't be overwhelmed by all the features of the MAX1000.
 Because of the deep integration in the VHDPlus IDE, you don't have to think about where to connect the SDRAM and how to set the I/O voltage.
 The I/Os are already defined in the libraries and in the graphical editor, you can can just click on the pin to connect.

 Reasons for an FPGA